MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

                  Select VNet and subnet for SCOM Managed Instance (preview).

-## Configure one domain account in Active Directory
+## Configure a domain account in Active Directory

-- Create one domain account in your Active Directory.
+- Create a domain account in your Active Directory.
 The domain account is a typical Active Directory account (it can be a non-admin account).
 This account will be used to add the SCOM Management Servers to your existing domain.
       :::image type="Active directory users" source="media/create-operations-manager-managed-instance/active-directory-users.png" alt-text="Screenshot of Active directory users.":::
 - Ensure that this account has the [permissions](/windows/security/threat-protection/security-policy-settings/add-workstations-to-domain) to join other servers to your domain.
 - You can use an existing domain account if it has these [permissions](/windows/security/threat-protection/security-policy-settings/add-workstations-to-domain).

 ## Create and configure a computer group

 - Create a computer group in your active directory.
 For more information, see  [Create a group account in active directory](/windows/security/threat-protection/windows-firewall/create-a-group-account-in-active-directory).
 All the management servers you create will be a part of this group so that all the members of the group can retrieve gMSA account credentials (created in subsequent steps).
 This group can't contain spaces and must have alphabets only.
       :::image type="Active directory computers" source="media/create-operations-manager-managed-instance/active-directory-computers.png" alt-text="Screenshot of Active directory computers.":::
 - To manage this computer group, provide permissions to the domain account that you created.
 Follow the steps below to provide permissions:
     1. Select the group properties and select **Managed By**.